Barry Nelson: Career

 The program also featured Peter Lorre as Le Chiffre, the primary villain.
 Nelson later noted the opportunity to work with Lorre was the reason he took the role.
 Originally broadcast live, the production was believed lost until a kinescope emerged in the 1980s.
 It was released to home video and is currently available on DVD as a bonus feature with the 1967 film adaptation of the novel.

 During the 1959 television series, Nelson starred in 39 episodes of Hudson's Bay, playing Johnathon Banner.

 Nelson appeared as Grant Decker in "Threat of Evil", a 1960 episode of The DuPont Show with June Allyson.
 His additional television credits include guest appearances on Alfred Hitchcock Presents, Ben Casey, The Twilight Zone (episode "Stopover in a Quiet Town"), Dr. Kildare, and in later years playing a hobo on an episode of The Ropers.
 He appeared regularly on television in the 1960s, having been one of the What's My Line? mystery guests and later serving as a guest panelist on that popular CBS quiz show.
 Nelson was also a semi-regular panelist on the daytime and nighttime versions of To Tell the Truth for three years of its run from 1962 to 1965, as well as a guest panelist a few times in 1967.
 Nelson appeared second-most-frequently on the daytime show in the three years he was a semi-regular.
 He was one of the various hosts of the NBC Radio program Monitor during the mid-1960s.
 Nelson appeared in both the stage and screen versions of Mary, Mary.

 He directed the 1968 play The Only Game in Town, as well as starring as Joe.
 In 1978, he was nominated for a Tony Award for Best Actor in a Musical for his role as Dan Connors in the Broadway musical The Act (1977) with Liza Minnelli.
 Nelson had a notable role as Stuart Ullman, the manager of the Overlook Hotel, in the Stanley Kubrick horror film The Shining (1980).
 His final appearance on Broadway was as Julian Marsh in 42nd Street (1986).

 "He was a very naturalistic, believable actor," said his agent, Francis Delduca.
 "He was good at both comedy and the serious stuff."

-Personal life and death
+Personal life

-Nelson was married twice – first to actress Teresa Celli, from whom he was divorced in 1951 (according to his New York Times obituary), and later to Nansilee ("Nansi") Hoy, to whom he was married until his death.
+Nelson was married twice – first to actress Teresa Celli, from whom he was divorced in 1965 and later to Nansilee ("Nansi") Hoy, to whom he was married until his death.

 Nelson and his second wife divided their time between homes in New York and France.

+Death

 Nelson died on April 7, 2007, while traveling in Bucks County, Pennsylvania, nine days before his 90th birthday.